panzerdp/dmitripavlutin.com/posts/150-index-signatures/index.md

 const object: StringByString = {};

 const value = object['nonExistingProp'];
-value; // => undefined
+console.log(value); // => undefined
 //           ^?
 ```

 `value` variable is a `string` type according to TypeScript, however, its runtime value is `undefined`.

-The index signature simply maps a key type to a value type, and that's all.
+The index signature maps a key type to a value type &mdash; that's all.
 If you don't make that mapping correct, the value type can deviate from the actual runtime data type.

 To make typing more accurate, mark the indexed value as `string` or `undefined`.
 Doing so, TypeScript becomes aware that the properties you access might not exist: